 The date of acceptance of the article for publication is the date of the positive conclusion of the Editor-in-Chief or the editorial board on the appropriateness and possibility of publishing the article.

 In the case of a positive decision on the possibility of publication, the article is sent for technical corrections and text formatting (if necessary).
 Minor corrections of a stylistic or formal nature that do not affect the content of the article are made by the Editorial Board without the consent of the author.
 In this case, if necessary, or at the request of the author, the manuscript in the form of an article layout is returned to the author for approval.
-After that, in 3-5 days the article will be published on the website in "Articles in Press".
+After that, in 3-5 days the article will be published on the website in "Current issue".

 Responsibility for violation of copyright and non-compliance with existing standards in the article rests with the author(s) of the article.